ronnyvdbr/ronnyvdbr.github.io/README.md

 For the ones amongst us that are not scared of entering the matrix, here's how you assemble the ssd yourself:

-####Licensing:
-This software is released as free software under the General Public License, everyone is free to do with it what he wants.

 #### Getting started:
 Before getting started, make sure you have the right equipment at hand:
 * Raspberry Pi - Model B - other models might work but are untested.